sagesteppe/QGIS_Lesson/README.md

 **Mac** "macOS High Sierra (10.13) or newer is required.
 QGIS is not yet notarized as required by macOS Catalina (10.15) security rules.
 On first launch, please control-click on the icon and choose Open from the context menu, after which a confirmation dialog is shown and you need to click the Open button."

+There is a common problem on Macintosh that the security ticket from QGIS is not recognized.
+This should have been fixed a long time ago, but [this post](https://github.com/qgis/QGIS/issues/34018) details how to bypass security to allow usage of QGIS.

 **Linux** please refer to [this](https://www.qgis.org/en/site/forusers/alldownloads.html#linux) additional page on installation

 Great that is about it!
 It is a quick install!
 Once downloaded navigate to the program, and if necessary feel free to pin it to your start bar or something so you don't forget about it!